oregami/oregami-client_deprecated/app/bower_components/restangular/README.md

 Users reported that this server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:

 * Ruby on Rails
-* CakePHP, Laravel and FatFREE for PHP
+* CakePHP, Laravel and FatFREE, Symfony2 with RestBundle, Silex for PHP
 * Play1 & 2 for Java & scala
 * Restify and Express for NodeJS
 * Tastypie and Django Rest Framework for Django
 * Slim Framework
+* Microsoft ASP.NET Web API 2

 # Releases Notes

 New releases notes are together with releases in GitHub at: https://github.com/mgonto/restangular/releases